catalindragusanu/task/frontend/README.md

 ### AI Features Not Working

-1. Ensure backend is running on port 5000
+1. Ensure backend is running on port 4001
-2. Check that `OPENAI_API_KEY` is set in backend `.env`
+2. Check that Ollama is running: `ollama serve`
+3. Verify Ollama model is installed: `ollama list`
-3. Check browser console for error messages
+4. Check browser console for error messages

 ### Tasks Not Persisting